-The following is a list of overarching polices that govern the use of Information Technology (IT) at Plymouth State University (PSU).
-These policies were developed to help clarify expectations of individual community members and to support compliance with other University System policies and regulations, and all local, state and federal laws.
+The following is a list of overarching policies that govern the use of Information Technology (IT) at Plymouth State University (PSU).
+These policies were developed to help clarify expectations of individual community members and to support compliance with other University System policies and regulations, and all local, state, and federal laws.
 Subject to the parameters set forth below, all users of computing resources, voice systems, and data network services owned and/or operated by PSU may use any system for which they have been authorized.

 ITS staff reserves the right to monitor, access, log, intercept, read, prohibit, limit and manage to the extent deemed necessary any communication or the contents thereof that makes use of PSU IT systems (See Acceptable Use Policy).

 Enforcement of IT policy is the responsibility of the supervisor, department head, Chief Security Officer, Chief Information Officer, Human Resources, Student Affairs or any combination thereof, depending on the circumstances of any given violation.
-Any violation of IT policy that arises either through systematic monitoring or through normal supervision, and observation of business processes must be reported to the Chief Security Officer (CSO) and/or the CIO.
+Any violation of IT policy that arises either through systematic monitoring or through normal supervision and observation of business processes must be reported to the Chief Security Officer (CSO) and/or the CIO.

-Violations of the following PSU ITS Policies may result in disciplinary action, including but not limited to suspension, termination of employment and/or referral to law enforcement.
+Violations of the following PSU ITS Policies may result in disciplinary action, including but not limited to suspension, termination of employment, and/or referral to law enforcement.

 - Acceptable Use of Computing Resources